johnlyzhou/spike-sorting/README.md

 # Spike Sorting

-Work in progress on dimensionality reduction of spike waveforms and downstream clustering.
+Spike waveform featurization using variational autoencoders with evaluation on downstream clustering ARI.